Little Key Press

 —The stories can be unsettling or melancholy or beautiful or weird or filled with saudades.

 —Oh, how I love an under repped character with complexity.
-Do your homework, your research, and search your soul before you send me your story.
+But do your homework, your research, and search your soul before you send me your story.
 I will never say yes to tokens or set dressings.

 —I like unlikable characters, but they need to make sense and draw me in with something other than disgust.
 I do not hate read.